blablatdinov/ondivi/README.md

 optional arguments:
   -h, --help           show this help message and exit --baseline BASELINE  Commit or branch which will contain legacy code.
-Program filter out violations on baseline (default: "origin/master..HEAD")
+Program filter out violations on baseline (default: "master")
 ```

 ## How it Works